mauriiciobarbosa/designpatterns/src/designpatterns/factorymethod/README.md

 The `Singleton Pattern` ensures a class has only one instance, and provides a global point of access to it.

-This pattern takes a class and lets it manage single instance of itself.
-It also prevents any other class from creating a new instance of its own.

-Furthermore, the `Singleton Pattern` also provides a global access point to the instance: whenever you need a instance, just query the class and it will hand you back the single instance.
+A `Factory Method` handles object creation and encapsulates it in a subclass.
+This decouple the client code in the superclass from the object creation code in the subclass.

 <br />![Singleton Pattern](https://reactiveprogramming.io/public/books/patterns/img/patterns-articles/singleton-diagram.png)<br /><br />

-In our example we use a `Database` class as a shared resource between two features: `FeatureA` and `FeatureB`.
-As the `Database` is a heavy resource to initialize every time, we made it a singleton in order to reuse the same instance among these features classes.
+In our example we created a framework that ties the store and the pizza creation together, yet still allows things to remain flexible.

 ## Pros and Cons